 We are soliciting applications from post-doctoral level scientists interested in expanding our knowledge in areas of porous media physics, materials sciences, soft and condensed matter, continuum mechanics, mathematical and computational modeling, and/or NMR and MRI physics.
 A strong interest and background in mathematical physics is highly desirable.

 We are seeking post-doctoral level scientists, in conjunction with the Perinatology Research Branch (PRB), NICHD, interested in developing and implementing novel MRI methods to assess fetal brain structure and function in health and disease.
-Work in this area would be performed in association with Drs.
-Roberto Romero (NICHD) and Mark Haacke (Wayne State University), primarily in Detroit, Michigan.
-Potential clinical applications include detection of ischemia/stroke, brainstem abnormalities, placental imaging, cerebral palsy, IUGR, cortical dysplasia, etc. Knowledge of MRI physics and prior pulse sequence programming experience with GE, Siemens, and/or Philips clinical MRI scanners is highly desirable.
+Work in this area would be performed in close collaboration with Drs.
+Roberto Romero (NICHD) and Mark Haacke (Wayne State University), and may entail working in Detroit, Michigan as well as Bethesda, MD.
+Potential clinical applications include detection or assessment of ischemia/stroke, brainstem abnormalities, placental imaging, cerebral palsy, IUGR, cortical dysplasia, etc. Knowledge of MRI physics and prior pulse sequence programming experience with GE, Siemens, and/or Philips clinical MRI scanners is highly desirable.

-The NIH is dedicated to building an inclusive and diverse community in its training and employment programs.
+The NIH is dedicated to building an inclusive and diverse community of scientists in its training and employment programs.

 Peter J. Basser, Ph.D.